Angels in Islam: Prostration of angels and obedience

-Muhammad requests Maalik to show him Hell during his heavenly journey.
-Miniature from The David Collection.
+Angels discuss the creation of Adam.
+Painting from a manuscript of the Manṭiq al-ṭayr (The Conference of the Birds) of Farīd al-Dīn ʿAṭṭār.
+Iran, Shiraz, 899/1494.

-A key event regarding angels in the Quran is the command adressed to the angels to bow before the newly created Adam.
+A key event regarding angels in the Quran is the command addressed to the angels to bow before the newly created Adam.
 According to the Quran, the angels object to the creation of mankind at first, arguing that they commit the sins the jinn committed previously.
 After the objection of the angels, Adam demonstrates his ability to "name all things" and whereupon all angels bow down, except Iblis.

 That Iblis is a fallen angel was widely accepted among Classical scholars of Islam.
 (Note: "Although it is sometimes denied that Iblis was a fallen-angel, this is fully accepted by the classical commentators, e.g., Baydawi, I:51; see also Tabari, 1961 I:83.))
 Objection towards the concept of fallen angels, however, is attested as early as to the influential Hasan of Basra (d.
 728), who is often considered one of the first who asserted the doctrine of angelic infallibility and he rejected that Iblis was an angel.
+While the arguments existed early on, opposition to fallen angels was not universal in early Islam, as Tabari (839–923 CE), for example, does not mention angelic infallibility, when discussing the nature of Iblis.
+The traditions of ibn Abbas (angels can sin), and Hasan of Basra (angels cannot sin), reflect two different interpretations of the Islamic conceptualization of angels.

-When discussing the nature of Iblis, since Tabari (839–923 CE) does not mention angelic infallibility, the idea might not have been universal in early Islam.
-Thus, from the traditions of ibn Abbas (angels can sin), and Hasan of Basra (angels cannot sin), two different opinions derived.
+Bulak al-Djurdjani opposes the ‘iṣmah (infallibility) of angels on the ground that the protest of the angels proves inevitably potential flaws in their character, such as slander, pride, malice, and finding fault with God.
 In a comment by Gibril Haddad on Qadi Baydawi's defense on angelic fallibility, in his Tafsir al-Baydawi, it is said that the angels' "obedience is their nature while their disobedience is a burden, while human beings' obedience is a burden and their hankering after lust is their nature."